 Marshall – What makes Lancaster cool?
 Viewing Clipper Magazine Stadium fireworks from our roof deck.

 Shelby Nauman serves as Vice President, concentrating on Neighborhoods and Community.
 Shelby coordinates outreach and engagement focused on quality of life and community development.

 Shelby formerly worked in City Government, serving as Mayor’s Chief of Staff from 2001-2004 and in Television News for Hearst Broadcasting, parent company of WGAL-TV.
 Shelby is a proud West Chester University graduate.

 “I am passionate about working with the grassroots community in our City to ensure residents have a voice in revitalizing our neighborhoods and commercial centers.
 It is thrilling for me to facilitate connections that create a vibrant and more sustainable community.”

 Shelby is very active with the City’s green infrastructure and bike plan and helping to implement practices to enhance multi-modal opportunities leading to a healthier, cleaner and safer City.

-Director of Clean & Safe Services
+Executive Director of the Downtown Investment District & Director of Clean & Safe Services

 Dave is a graduate of the Pennsylvania Municipal Police Officers Training Academy, Pennsylvania Fire and Criminal Justice Academy, and has received numerous Certifications of Training from Federal, State and Local agencies.
 He is a graduate of the 2007 Leadership Lancaster Class and is a Certified Specialist in Crime Prevention through Environmental Design.